 The motifs include vintage toys, packaging, tags, and receipts.
 It’s the perfect fabric for fussy-cutting!
 You can read more about Heidi’s inspiration for Five & Dime as well as see images of all of the prints in this post.

 Because the prints are so fun to look at, I wanted to create something that really let the fabric show-off – and do the work!
-So I came up with a very simple, beginner-friendly quilt design that is easy to put together, but also really let’s the fabric speak for itself.
+So I came up with a very simple, beginner-friendly quilt tutorial that is easy to put together, but also really let’s the fabric speak for itself.

 Here is the fast and easy, Five & Dime Quilt!
 This quilt would work well with lots of fabrics and could easily be a scrappy, colorful quilt.
 After stacking up the fabric in color order, I decided I really wanted to keep the fabric in that rainbow spectrum.